Twipped/CurvyAndTrans.com/posts/2020-01-26.1200.740D5B/03-social-societal.md

 I, myself, have no direct physical dysphoria around my voice, I actually really enjoy singing in my natal baritone, and when I am home with just my family I let me voice relax.
 When out in public, however, being able to speak in a feminine voice plays a critical role in my being seen as a woman by strangers, so I put a lot of effort into training it into a feminine sound.
 My feminine voice turns on the instant I answer the phone or leave the house, it isn't even a conscious thing.

+#### "One of us!"

+A very curious and surprisingly phenomenon is that closeted trans people have a tendency to find each other without ever knowing they've done it.
+There's a funny pattern that I have heard duplicated over and over where one person in a friend group realizes they are transgender, starts to transition, and that inspires other members of the group to also realize they are trans and come out as well.

+^^^<!--[--><div class="card borderless right span3">{!{ {{> tweets ids=(array
+  '1137185510793678848'
+) tweets=meta.tweets className="" }} }!}</div><!--]-->^^^

+Trans people subconsciously tend to gravitate towards each others friendships, both out of a need for peers who think and act the same as us without judgments, and due to a kinship of social ostracization.
+This is not exclusive to trans people, of course, the same happens for all types of queers, but the way it has a rippled effect is quite powerful.
+It's very similar to the way an entire friend group will get married and have kids all in response to one member of the group initiating.

+Trans people often continue to self-select their groups post-transition as well, as we simply understand each other better than cis people can.
+There is an energy that occurs when a group of trans people get together in a location, the room becomes charged with camaraderie and commiseration.
+We all have so much in common in our histories, so many shared experiences, that short of personality conflicts we instantly bond together.

 ## Societal Dysphoria